 Marc Scibilia is one of the most talented singer-songwriters I know.
-He recently had his song, “How Bad We Need Each Other” featured on the Fox show, “Bones,” which helped his YouTube video get over 74,000 views– not bad, huh?
+He had his song, “How Bad We Need Each Other” featured on the Fox show Bones.
+His voice was in a Superbowl commercial for Jeep singing “This Land Is Your Land.”
+He has been on The Today Show.

 Marc Scibilia is an interesting character.

 He’ll tell people he’s originally from Buffalo or Niagara Falls, New York.
-His parents live in a really nice house in a fairly new suburban neighborhood on Grand Island, in between the two cities.
 Marc has a younger brother named Matt, who plays drums and is a world traveller.
 If you think Marc is both nice and kind, then you’ll be happy to know his brother and parents are the same.

 The Scibilia family is a bit Lebanese.
 I know this because I once spent time with them at Buffalo’s Lebanese festival, and Marc’s mom told me that she’s sure I’m Lebanese, too.
 Haha.
 Marc’s parents LOVE their sons so much, and if you ever get into a conversation with Marc’s dad, he’ll love talking with you about music and Marc’s career.
 Marc’s dad was in a band way back when.
 Now he’s a massage therapist.